Gilda Cordero-Fernando: Activism against the Marcos dictatorship

 Cordero-Fernando also engaged in political activism against the Marcos dictatorship after the assassination of Ninoy Aquino, creating the "Los Enemigos" group with Odette Alcantara which crafted satirical works about the ills of the Marcos regime.
 She later published an account of political activism during this period, contributing a chapter to Ferdinand C. Llanes' account “Tibak Rising: Activism in the Days of Martial Law."

 Later artistic endeavors

 The 1990s saw Cordero-Fernando shifting from books to a number of other artistic roles, including that of visual artist, fashion designer, playwright, art curator and producer.

 In February 2000, she produced the stage play Luna: An Aswang Romance.

 Wake and Death

 Cordero-Fernando died of a lingering illness on August 27, 2020, at the age of 90.

-Her death took place during the COVID-19 Pandemic, so it was not possible to have a wake upon her passing.
+Her death took place during the COVID-19 Pandemic, so it was not possible to have a wake upon her death.
 However, her children noted that Cordero-Fernando had decided to celebrate her own wake eight years earlier in 2012, gathering ten "shock proof" friends to attend the event.
 The family's announcement of her death said "Inimitably, [she] held her own wake earlier thus, there will be no need for funeral services."